GenericCoding/ios-16.4.1-crash/README.md

 Explain:

-There is a conditional event listner with a short timer if the share preview is open, at which point the page contents is cleared.
+There is a conditional event listner with a short timer if the print preview is open, at which point the page contents is cleared.

 the amount of total pages will change, and this triggers a kernel adress (0x8) to be called, which is then blocked and the application is terminated.